-Off-site direction (Managed Move): To prevent a possible Fixed Term Suspension, the academy may work with a neighbouring academy to offer a student a fresh.
+Off-site direction: To prevent a possible Fixed Term Suspension, the academy may work with a neighbouring academy to offer a student a fresh start.
 The Academy is part of the CORE trust and may use the Trust academies as either a temporary or permanent alternative to attending City Academy.
 The move would not be viewed as an exclusion but seen as a strategy to give students an opportunity to have a fresh start.

 Suspension: This strategy is used for two main reasons; a serious breach of the Behaviour policy, or for persistent disruptive behaviour where all other strategies have failed to rectify behaviour.
 The Headteacher is the only person who can exclude a student.
 All incidents are investigated by the Pastoral Team and checked by the Assistant Headteacher.
+Students can be suspended up to 45 days in one Academic Year.
+If a student is suspended for 15-days or more in one term, a Governors panel will be convened to review the suspensions.